ComputeCanada/magic_castle/incus/README.md

-# Magic Castle for Incus example
+# Magic Castle for Incus

 ## What is Incus